enukeWebDev/MERN_E-Commerce/README.md

 - work on the functionality of shopping cart - complete
 - create a sigin screen for user - complete
 - connect to MONGO DB - complete
-- create a user model (admin & customer) -
+- create a user model (admin & customer) - complete
+- create signin API using JWT for authentication -

 1. Main Screen